 Panelist Carl McFarland of Kitchell summed up the conversation with an insight into the long-term view: “If the conversations you’re having during strategic planning aren’t difficult, that means you haven’t embraced the transformation that’s coming.
 Ask yourself, how do you rethink your business and people and objectives to align with what is inevitable: a renaissance age of transformation.”

-Our team also gave away prizes and exclusive promotions throughout the day, including access to the beta version of 3D Scans and a raffle for a free Ricoh Theta Z1 camera.
-Of course, we wanted the Waypoint experience to be a fun respite for our hard-working community members too, so we concluded the day with a virtual happy hour and ended the night with some karaoke.
+Our team also gave away prizes and exclusive promotions throughout the day, including access to the beta version of ClearSight™ Progress Tracking and a raffle for a free Ricoh Theta Z1 camera.
+Of course, we wanted the Waypoint experience to be a fun respite for our hard-working community members, too, so we concluded the day with a virtual happy hour and ended the night with some karaoke.

 We were thrilled to see and hear from some of the industry’s leading voices at the summit and look forward to continuing these important conversations at Waypoint 2022.
-In the meantime, session materials and additional information can be found here.
+In the meantime, explore our complete set of session materials and additional information.